survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 Let’s say we want to implement a rough little search for our application without a proper backend.
 We might want to use something like [lunr](http://lunrjs.com/) for generating an index to search.

 The problem is that the index can be sizable depending on the amount of the content.
-The dumb way to implement this kind of search would be to include the index required to the application bundle itself and then perform a search against that.

 The good thing is that we don’t need the search index straight from the start.
-We can do something cleverer.
+We can do something smarter.
 We can start loading the index when the user selects our search field.

 Doing this defers the loading and moves it to a place where it’s more acceptable for performance.
 Given the initial search might be slower than the subsequent ones we could display a loading indicator.
 But that’s fine from the user point of view.